 A Bachelor of Science degree is the first step to becoming a Mechanical Engineer.
 This degree involves basic program courses, general education electives, mechanical engineering core courses, and technical and design electives.
-After completing the basic program, undergraduate students focus on the three major areas in the field of mechanical engineering: energy cultivation, manufacturing, and engineering design and analysis.
+After completion of the basic program, the mechanical engineering core curriculum is designed to provide undergraduate students exposure to each of the four major areas in the field:

 Along with a major in Mechanical Engineering, students can also get a minor in other fields of engineering.

 Also available to students is the concurrent BS/MS degrees program.
 The concurrent BS/MS classification offers an opportunity for well-qualified Iowa State juniors and seniors to begin working on a master’s degree before completing a bachelor’s degree.

 We have several degree options that will help you reach your career goals: